MATRIX vs. Docebo

 MATRIX Course page

-This presents a comparison of the most important features between MATRIX and Docebo.
+This was a comparison of the most important features between MATRIX and Docebo.

 Since pricing and features can change rapidly, we do not represent that this information is up-to-date, and we encourage you to get the latest information directly from the vendor's web site.
 If you find any information in this comparison guide to be inaccurate, please contact us with details and we will correct the information within 72hrs.